bbauska/UofM-AdvStyling/readme.md

 The general agreement though, is that frameworks are meant to make your job easier by providing code and structure.
-Once you learn how to use a framework, you\'re able to develop your sites quickly and easily without changing too much code.
+Once you learn how to use a framework, you&apos;re able to develop your sites quickly and easily without changing too much code.
 So again, when we talk about framework, we want to think about what does framework mean here in this class.